mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 We *could* call this BBIO2, but it's in no way similar to the original BBIO1 interface and it's only marginally for bit-banging.
 Instead, we call it BPIO2 meaning the second generation of Bus Pirate I/O.

+### Configure BPIO2 binmode

+{{< term>}}
+SPI> binmode

+Select binary mode
+ 1. SUMP logic analyzer
+ 2. BPIO2 flatbuffer interface
+ 3. Arduino CH32V003 SWIO
+ 4. Follow along logic analyzer
+ 5. Legacy Binary Mode for Flashrom and AVRdude (EXPERIMENTAL)
+ 6. IRMAN IR decoder (LIRC, etc)
+ 7. AIR capture (AnalysIR, etc)
+ x.
+Exit
+ > 2
+{{</ term>}}

+Be sure to configure BPIO2 as the binmode before using it.
+Type `binmode` in the Bus Pirate terminal, and select the BPIO2 flatbuffer interface.
+Optionally save BPIO2 as the default binmode when prompted.

+BPIO2 is now available on the second serial port (the one not used by the terminal).

+{{% alert context="danger" %}}
+Nothing working?
+Be sure the BPIO2 binmode is selected.
+{{% /alert %}}

 ## Python Library

 [Download the BPIO2 Python library and examples](https://github.com/DangerousPrototypes/BusPirate-BBIO2-flatbuffer-interface/tree/main/python):